-YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares Acupuncture Office and clinic visits calendar year visit limit: 12 visits No charge Not covered Visits outside an office setting No charge Not covered Allergy Testing And Treatment No charge No cost shares Ambulance No charge No cost shares Blood Products and Services No charge No cost shares Cellular Immunotherapy And Gene Therapy You may have additional costs for other services such as x-rays, lab, prescription drugs, and hospital facility charges.
+YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares.
+Acupuncture Office and clinic visits calendar year visit limit: 12 visits No charge Not covered Visits outside an office setting No charge Not covered Allergy Testing And Treatment No charge No cost shares Ambulance No charge No cost shares Blood Products and Services No charge No cost shares Cellular Immunotherapy And Gene Therapy You may have additional costs for other services such as x-rays, lab, prescription drugs, and hospital facility charges.
 See those covered services for details.
-Covered as any other service Covered as any other service Chemotherapy and Radiation Therapy Professional and facility services No charge No cost shares Clinical Trials Covers routine patient care during the trial Covered as any other service Covered as any other service Dental Injury and Facility Anesthesia Dental Anesthesia (See Dental Injury and Facility Anesthesia benefit for details.)
-Inpatient facility care No charge No cost shares Outpatient surgery center No charge No cost shares Anesthesiologist No charge No cost shares Dental Injury Exams to determine treatment needed No charge No cost shares Treatment No charge No cost shares Diagnostic X-Ray, Lab, And Imaging for medical conditions or symptoms Tests, lab, imaging and scans No charge No cost shares Diagnostic and supplemental breast exams No charge No cost shares
+Covered as any other service Covered as any other service Chemotherapy and Radiation Therapy No oborgo No cost shares Professional and facility services No charge No cost shares Clinical Trials Covers routine patient care during the trial Covered as any other service Covered as any other service Dental Injury and Facility Anesthesia Dental Anesthesia (See Dental Injury and Facility Anesthesia benefit for details.)
+Inpatient facility care No charge No cost shares Outpatient surgery center No charge No cost shares Anesthesiologist No charge No cost shares Dental Injury Exams to determine treatment needed No charge No cost shares Treatment No charge No cost shares Diagnostic X-Ray, Lab, And Imaging for medical conditions or symptoms Diagnostic tests and labs No charge Deductible, then 40% coinsurance Basic diagnostic images and scans No charge Deductible, then 40% coinsurance Major diagnostic images and scans No charge Deductible, then 40% coinsurance Diagnostic and supplemental breast exams No charge Deductible, then 40% coinsurance

-YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares Dialysis For permanent kidney failure.
+YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares.
+Dialysis For permanent kidney failure.
 See the Dialysis benefit for details.
 During Medicare's waiting period No charge No cost shares After Medicare's waiting period No charge No cost shares Emergency Room Facility charges.
 You may have additional costs for other services.
 Examples are X-rays or lab tests.
 See those covered services for details.
-No charge Non cost shares Professional services No charge No cost shares Foot Care such as trimming nails or corns, when medically necessary due to a medical condition In an office or clinic No charge No cost shares All other settings No charge No cost shares Gender Affirming Care Office and clinic visits No charge No cost shares Other professional services No charge No cost shares Inpatient facility care No charge No cost shares Hearing Care For hearing loss, often due to age or noise exposure. • Hearing Exams Limit each calendar year: None No charge Not covered Hearing Hardware Limit per 3-calendar year period: \$6,000; \$50 per calendar year for hearing aid batteries (does not apply to the \$6,000 maximum).
+No charge Non cost shares Professional services No charge No cost shares Foot Care such as trimming nails or corns, when medically necessary due to a medical condition In an office or clinic No charge No cost shares All other settings No charge No cost shares Gender Affirming Care Office and clinic visits No charge No cost shares Other professional services No charge No cost shares Inpatient facility care No charge No cost shares Hearing Care For hearing loss, often due to age or noise exposure. • Hearing Exams No charge Not covered Limit each calendar year: None • Hearing Hardware Limit per 3-calendar year period: \$6,000; \$50 per calendar year for hearing aid batteries (does not apply to the \$6,000 maximum).
 No charge No cost-shares Home Health Care (Including Acute Nursing) calendar year visit limit: 60 visits Home visits No charge No cost shares Prescription drugs billed by the home health agency No charge No cost shares